JKelliher/Campr_Repository/TESTING.md

 **Post-Conditions** \
     user may need to remove the CampTableDB before performing subsequent tests.

-## Use Case2: Validate starting DB has correct Campsite names for entries
+## Use Case 2: Validate starting DB has correct Campsite names for entries
 Verify that the starting DB has the correct Campsite names at the expected campID \
 **Description** \
     Test the starting DB entries to ensure it was set up correctly \